 They built CoreSmart to solve a specific, documented, observable problem - not to enter a crowded market.
 The founding insight: practical use cases and deployed projects solve business problems.
 Theory and certificates do not.

-Pranav co-built Agama Solutions over two decades, working across technology talent acquisition and
+Pranav co-built Agama Solutions over two decades, helping

-His vantage point — seeing thousands of job requirements and the candidates who could not
+His vantage point - reviewing thousands of job requirements and

 Vinay designed the CoreSmart curriculum and leads both tracks as the primary instructor.
 His